 Vehicle operators must move and remain to the side of the street when fire department personnel are operating fire trucks or other apparatus while engaged in training or a fire emergency.
-Violations of this subsection may be subject to the penalties of section 1-1-6.

 Sec.
 5-2-8 Interference with use of hydrants prohibited.